RaghidaN/starter-restaurant-reservation/README.md

 | `./front-end/src/utils/useQuery.js`                | Defines a custom hook to parse the query parameters from the URL.                                      |

 ## Database setup

-1. Set up four new ElephantSQL database instances - development, test, preview, and production - by following the instructions in the "PostgreSQL: Creating & Deleting Databases" checkpoint.
+Four ElephantSQL database instances - development, test, preview, and production
-1. After setting up your database instances, connect DBeaver to your new database instances by following the instructions in the "PostgreSQL: Installing DBeaver" checkpoint.

 ### Knex